-- ... exhaustive search assumes that people choose passwords randomly, which is often not the case - Attacker can do much better by exploiting this - For example, Password Recovery Toolkit (PRTK) assumes that a password consists of a root and a pre- or postfix appendage - "password1", "abc123", "123abc" - Root is taken from dictionaries (names, English words, . . .) - Appendage is two-digit combination, date, single symbol, . . . - PRTK could have cracked 55% of 34,000 leaked MySpace passwords in 8 hours - Even though passwords turned out to better than passwords from previous studies
+- Exhaustive search assumes that people choose passwords randomly, which is often not the case - Attacker can do much better by exploiting this - For example, assume that a password consists of a root and a pre- or postfix appendage - "password1", "abc123", "123abc" - Root is from dictionaries (passwords from previous password leaks, names, English words, ...) - Appendage is combination of digits, date, single symbol, . . . - >90% of 6.5 million LinkedIn password hashes leaked in June 2012 were cracked within six days